-BG diet increased the production of TG and NEFA in the liver of lactating goats
+217 BG diet increased the production of TG and NEFA in the liver of lactating goats

 We next examined nutrition substances in the plasma obtained from the hepatic and portal veins of both treatment groups.
-We calculated the ratio of portal vein levels: hepatic vein levels (H-P).
-If H-P>0, it indicates that more nutrition substances are produced in the liver than those that enter the blood.
-Conversely, if H-P<0, it
+We calculated the ratio of portal vein levels:hepatic vein levels (H-P).
+If H-P > 0, it indicates that more nutrition substances are produced in the liver than those that enter the blood.
+Conversely, if H-P < 0, it indicates that nutrition substances are consumed in the liver, suggesting that NEFA is catabolize there.
+Our measurements showed that NEFA was significantly higher in BG goats when compared to control goats (P < 0.05, Table 5).
+This suggested that more milk fat precursors were produced in the liver.
+In addition, the total cholesterol was consumed in the livers of both BG and control goats.

-BG diet treatment regulated key enzymes required for lipid metabolism in the livers of goats
+BG diet treatment regulated key enzymes required for lipid metabolism in the livers ofgoats

-Sterol regulatory element binding protein-1c (SREBP-1c) is a key regulator of intracellular lipid metabolism, including the uptake and synthesis in the liver.
-We therefore examined expression of SREBP-1c mRNA and some of its known downstream targets in BG and control goats (Fig. 2A).
-We found that SREBP-1c expression in the BG goats was significantly higher than that in the control goats (P < 0.05).
-The expression of downstream targets of SREBP-1c, such as stearoyl-CoA desaturase (SCD-1), ACC1, and fatty acid synthetase (FAS) were also increased by the BG diet.
-In particular, FAS and ACC1 expression in the BG goats were significantly higher than that in the control goats (P < 0.05).
-Peroxisome proliferator activated receptors α (PPAR α) is a key transcription factor that controls intracellular lipid oxidation.
-It likely achieves this by regulating carnitine palmitoyltransferase-1 (CPT-1), carnitine palmitoyltransferase-2 (CPT-2), liver-fatty acid binding protein (L-FABP) and acyl-CoA oxidase (ACO), which are enzymes required for lipid oxidation in the liver.
+Sterol regulatory element binding protein-1c (SREBP-1c) is a key regulator of 229 intracellular lipid metabolism, including the uptake and synthesis in the liver.
+We 230 231 therefore examined expression of SREBP-1c mRNA and some of its known downstream targets in BG and control goats (Figure.
+2A).
+We found that SREBP-1c 232 expression in the BG goats was significantly higher than that in the control goats (P <233 0.05).
+The expression of downstream targets of SREBP-1c, such as stearoyl-CoA 234 desaturase (SCD-1), ACC1, and fatty acid synthetase (FAS) were also increased by the 235 BG diet.
+In particular, FAS and ACC1 expression in the BG goats were significantly 236 higher than that in the control goats (P < 0.05).
+Peroxisome proliferator activated 237 receptors α (PPAR α) is a key transcription factor that controls intracellular lipid 238 oxidation.
+It likely achieves this by regulating carnitine palmitoyltransferase-1 239 (CPT-1), carnitine palmitoyltransferase-2 (CPT-2), liver-fatty acid binding protein 240 (L-FABP) and acyl-CoA oxidase (ACO), which are enzymes required for lipid 241 oxidation in the liver.
 Here, we found that the mRNA expression of PPAR α , CPT-1, CPT-2, L-FABP, and ACO were decreased in the BG goats compared to expression in the goats.
-In particular, expression of PPAR α , CPT-1, L-FABP and ACO were significantly lower than that in the controls (P<0.05; Fig. 2B).
+In particular, expression of PPAR α , CPT-1, L-FABP and ACO were significantly lower than that in the controls (P < 0.05; Figure.
+2B).
 However, CPT-2 expression in the BG goats was not significantly different from that in the controls.